So, Why do CPQ projects fail?

 New products, new opportunities but also new challenges

 CPQ purchases can be an exciting time for manufacturers.
 Akin to turning over a new leaf from the old way products were sold to a new faster, more efficient way to work.
-Not only your team be able to ensure accuracy but also enable your customers to get their products fast as their accustomed to.
+Not only will your team be able to ensure accuracy but also enable your customers to get their products fast as their accustomed to.
 So, why do CPQ projects fail?

 CPQ projects fail without backing from senior management